Medically reviewed by Drugs.com. Last updated on Sep 7, 2020.

-For IV administration to infants, use the 0.5 mEq/mL solution or dilute the 1 mEq/mL solution 1:1 with sterile water; for direct IV infusion in emergencies, administer slowly (maximum rate in infants: 10 mEq/minute); for infusion, dilute to a maximum concentration of 0.5 mEq/mL in dextrose solution and infuse over 2 hours (maximum rate of administration: 1 mEq/kg/hour).
+IV: For direct IV infusion in emergencies, administer slowly; for infusion, dilute to a maximum concentration of 0.5 mEq/mL in dextrose solution and infuse over at least 2 hours (maximum rate of administration: 1 mEq/kg/hour).

 Vesicant (at concentrations ≥8.4%); ensure proper needle or catheter placement prior to and during IV infusion.
 Avoid extravasation.

-Oral product should be administered 1-3 hours after meals.
+Oral product should be administered 1 to 3 hours after meals.

 Infiltration (dental use; Onpharma): Add specified volume of 8.4% sodium bicarbonate directly with lidocaine and epinephrine injection and mix; use immediately after mixing.

 Some products may contain sodium.
-Oral product should be taken 1-3 hours after meals.
+Oral product should be taken 1 to 3 hours after meals.

 Store injection at room temperature.
 Protect from heat and from freezing.
 Use only clear solutions.